WordPress/gutenberg/packages/components/src/navigator/README.md

 The `goBack` function allows navigating to the parent screen.
 Parent/child navigation only works if the paths you define are hierarchical (see note above).

-When a match is not found, the function will try to recursively navigate the path hierarchy until a matching screen (or the root `/`) are found.
+When a match is not found, the function will try to recursively navigate the path hierarchy until a matching screen (or the root `/`) is found.

 The available options are the same as for the `goTo` method, except for the `isBack` property, which is not available for the `goBack` method.

 ###### `location`: `NavigatorLocation`

-The `location` object represent the current location, and has a few properties:
+The `location` object represents the current location, and has a few properties:

 -   `path`: `string`.
 The path associated to the location.
 -   `isBack`: `boolean`.
 A flag that is `true` when the current location was reached by navigating backwards.